Myths Vs. Facts – Can Recycled Paper be Used Indefinitely? (4 of 8)

 January 31, 2018 Categories: Environment, Industry News, Paper Tags: environment, environmental solution, paper, printing, recycled paper, sustainability

-People often assume that recycled paper can be used over and over again until it’s all gone.
+People often assume that we can recycle paper over and over indefinitely.
 The truth is not so simple.
-Think of it this way – there is a limit to how many times shirts can be laundered – at some point, they lose so much of their fiber that they start to come apart.
+Think of it this way, there is a limit to how many times shirts can be laundered.
+At some point, they lose so much of their fiber that they start to come apart.
 Paper is really similar.
 However, combining recycled paper with new wood fiber creates an ongoing cycle of sustainability.

 Myth: Only recycled paper should be used in making new paper products

 Fact: Recycled fiber and new wood fiber from well-managed forests are both essential to sustain the paper life cycle.